 Post-translational modification (PTM) is a hallmark of metabolic regulation.
-Protein structure and function can be rapidly and reversibly modulated by the addition or removal of small chemical groups, such as phosphate in the case of protein phosphorylation.
+Protein structure and function can be rapidly and reversibly modulated by the addition or removal of small chemical groups, such as phosphoryl groups in the case of protein phosphorylation.
 Typically, these PTMs are part of a cascade, linking target proteins (e.g. glycolytic enzymes, gluconeogenic enzymes, etc.) to a receptor (e.g. the insulin receptor) via multiple relay enzymes — a process known as signal transduction.
-We are especially interested in how signal transduction can go awry in human diseases and how proper function can be restored — particularly as it pertains to insulin resistance leading to type 2 diabetes mellitus, and reversal of that resistance by novel bioactive agents (both naturally-occurring and synthetic).
+We are especially interested in how signal transduction can go awry in human diseases and how proper function can be restored — particularly as it pertains to insulin resistance (leading to type 2 diabetes) and reversal of that resistance by naturally-occurring and synthetic bioactive agents.

-In addition to fundamental or basic research, our expertise also includes or applied research — this stems from Chris’ time at Micropharma Ltd, a biotech startup that was acquired by UAS Labs in December 2014.
+In addition to fundamental or basic research, our expertise also includes or applied research — this stems from past work at Micropharma Ltd, a biotech startup that was acquired by UAS Labs in December 2014.
 Past and current projects have involved the development of gut-friendly probiotics targeted against specific diseases — including diabetes, high cholesterol, hypertension, and liver disease.
-Chris also worked on the development of a gaseous nitric oxide-generating medical dressing with wound-healing and antimicrobial/anti-biofilm activity.
-Thus, amidst our fundamental research work, we always have translational goals in mind.
+Additional work included the development of a gaseous nitric oxide-generating medical dressing with wound-healing and antimicrobial/anti-biofilm activity.
+Thus, amidst our fundamental research work, we always have translational and entrepreneurial goals in mind.